oBilet/OBCalendar/README.md

 ## Usage

-- You can create `OBCalendar` specifying `startDate` (default is now) and DrawingRange (day, month or year from startDate) (default `drawingRange` is `.year(1)`).
+- You can create `OBCalendar` specifying `startDate` (default is: current date) and DrawingRange (day, month or year from startDate) (default `drawingRange` is `.year(1)`).
 - Modifiers are optional and you can choose to use `baseView` or use the packed views (daysView, monthsView) inside the modifiers or you can return your custom view.
 - The first model consists of `CalendarModel.Year`, `CalendarModel.Month` and `CalendarModel.Day` and a view is created for each day using this model in the first block.
 - Modifiers should be written in this order: dayModifier -> monthModifier -> yearModifier
 - `baseView` in the modifier closures is the default view that has its own custom modification over the previous modifier method's return type, like having a header in months for example.
 - `daysView` in the monthModifier and `monthsView` in the yearModifier are the untouched pack of views that will have the modifications from previous modifiers.
 - Every modifier has its own related data type packed as a tuple in the closure parameter list.
-Default name is "model" and it has `CalendarModel.Year`, `CalendarModel.Month` and `CalendarModel.Month`.
+Default name is "model" and it has `CalendarModel.Year`, `CalendarModel.Month` and `CalendarModel.Day`.
 - The models provided to the closures are: `Day` + `Month` + `Year` for dayModifier, `Month` +`Year` for month modifier and only `Year` for yearModifier.

 - You can fully customize the view for each day, month, and year using `dayModifier`, `monthModifier` and `yearModifier` which do take `ViewBuilder` blocks.
-- This structure provides a seamless and dynamic user experience.
+- This structure facilitates efficient and adaptable development.

 - If you'd like to create the calendar from scratch, you can use the base version of it as well.
-You can customize it even further by setting sart and end dates to generating and providing your own date array for custom layouts.
+You can customize it even further by setting start and end dates to generating and providing your own date array for custom layouts.

 Default:
 ```swift